MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/macros.md

 ## Built-in

-The Built-in control allows you to execute a macro action step based on the conditions.
+The Built-in control allows you to run a macro action step based on the conditions.
 The **Built-in** category connector has a **Condition** action.

    > [!div class=mx-imgBorder]
    > ![Condition connector](../customer-service/media/built-in.png "Condition connector")

 To use the **Built-in** category, you first need to have a trigger (predefined automation actions).
 That is, select a predefined automation action first, and before or after a step, you can define the condition.
 You can also create nested conditions as per your requirements.

-Using the **View run history** option for a particular macro, you can see the condition that was executed and whether it succeeded.
+Using the **View run history** option for a particular macro, you can see the condition that was run and whether it succeeded.

 For example, you want to open a new form and save it after entering the fields.
 If the **Product** field in the form has **Surface** as the value, evaluate it as true and then perform the knowledge base article search with the search phrase as **Surface**.
 If it is evaluated as false, don't perform any further actions.